 Before breaking down five ways you can increase online accessibility, it’s important to understand why these efforts are so important.
 Of course, we know that maximizing accessibility is the right thing to do from a moral standpoint.
 If that in and of itself is not enough to make you want to increase your business’s online accessibility, check out these three other reasons:

-No matter the reason you’re trying to increase accessibility in responsive web design services, utilizing these 5 tips can help accomplish your accessibility goals:
+No matter the reason you’re trying to increase accessibility in your site design, utilizing these 5 tips can help accomplish your accessibility goals:

 A major source of the problem in creating accessible online content is a ‘we vs. them’ mentality.
 It’s common to imagine people with disabilities as a small minority, but the above toolkit from Microsoft challenges us to rethink the way we evaluate abilities - as a spectrum than affects all of us rather than a black and white differentiation.
 When looking to increase accessibility in your website, keep this idea in the back of your head and consider the challenges that people with permanent, temporary, and situational disabilities encounter.